01 of 04

 02 of 04

-Drizzle the beets with a bit of oil before roasting.
-Olive oil is a good choice, but... grapeseed oil or canola oil work just fine, too.
-Sprinkle the beets with salt, too, if you like.
+If you like, drizzle the beets with a bit of oil before roasting.
+Olive oil is a good choice, but grapeseed oil or canola oil work just fine, too.
+A bit of oil at this stage will help keep them from drying out in the hot oven—coating them and helping them hang on to their own juices, keeping them tender.

 Note: If you're planning on making a salad with the roasted beets, feel free to use plenty of oil here—you can use the beet-infused oil in the dressing.